LeyaShaju/first_web_assignment/README.md

  12/03/2025: I created a the visit page, however looking back on the marking scheme i realised I had to use bootstrap wigdet and a 7:5 coloumn.
 I didn't know exactly how to use the 7:5 ratio, i have included the card widget.
-I iitially wanted to use carasoul but I had a lot of difficulties.
+I initially wanted to use carasoul but I had a lot of difficulties.
  I am practically done with the visit page and only have the heading and little content to style.
 I did however forget to commit my work so i'll be doing that first thing next day

- 13/03/2025:
+ 13/03/2025: I started doing the home page.
+I was trying to figure out how use input a static map and what exactly they were telling me to do.
+After spending ages on it and even Created a home page 2.0 to test it on. i copied and pasted it on my actually home page, but failed.
+I gave up and decided i'll come back to a the end.
+And so i have added information on the home page and added some images.
+I created a seperate file for images i use on the visit page and another for the home page.
+I used devtools and visualise and find my ideal size for each picture.
+ The page is ready to style which i will do another day.  #

+ 15/03/2025: I made a new discovery. infact two discoveries.
+The first being the reason my kerala header (h1) was different from one the visit compared to the other pages was because the bootstrap css stylesheet was overriding visitpage css file.
+I realised this by reading the bootstrap css and finding a part where all the headers have a different font and size and etc.
+The second discovery is how putting the exclamation mark before and after Doctype affected my website.
+Seen as I have been working with as Doctype!, when i realised that wasn't the correct way to arrange it, i changed it around. however, I faced quite a few problems due to this.
+One of them being my cover being cut in half, i tried fixing without changing doctype but in the end i reverted it back to how i originally spelt it.
+That being, said i have now competed the history page. minus the styling.
+I have added a lot of information and pictures.
+At the bottom of the page there are links to historical landmarks in Kerala via images. w3schools helped me learn how to caption images by using figure.